Local wellposedness for the free boundary incompressible Euler equations with interfaces that exhibit cusps and corners of nonconstant angle: The local existence theorem domain with cusp

 Let us specialize to the case $k=2$.
 To prove the estimate $\si_t = O(m^{\mu + 1})$, we require $\om_{tt}\in H^2_{\beta}(m)$ (cf. Lemma \ref{lem:si_t}), which in turn depends on $\epsilon^2 \pa_s^5\varphi_s$ and we only control $\pa_s^3\varphi_s$.
 We therefore mollify the original initial data, solve the corresponding initial value problem for a sufficiently high $k$, then prove an a-priori estimate for a higher order energy functional $E_{2,\epsilon}(t)$ which satisfies $E_{2,\epsilon}(0) \, \lesssim \, E_2(0)$ uniformly in $\epsilon$, with $E_{2,\epsilon}(0)$ corresponding to the mollified initial data and $E_2(0)$ to the original initial data.
 We set

-It is not difficult to see this scales correctly if we take $\epsilon^{1/4}$ as the mollification parameter, i.e. we mollify using $B_{\epsilon^{1/4}}$.
-However, this mollification operator does not preserve the growth estimates such as e.g. \eqref{def:ac2} (in fact the mollified function is always identically equal to zero in a neighborhood of $\pm\al_*$, cf. Lemma \ref{lem:B_delta}).
-We therefore use a variable step convolution operator $\t B_{\epsilon^{1/4}}$ whose properties we give in Lemma \ref{lem:tB_delta}.
+It is not difficult to see this scales correctly if we take $\epsilon^{1/4}$ as the mollification parameter, i.e. we mollify using $B_{\epsilon^{1/4}}$, see Appendix \ref{a.convolution} and \eqref{E.defBde}.
+Finally, as noted in the previous paragraph, we also need to mollify the initial data, part of which does not belong to the family $\Lcal^k_{2,\ga}(m)$ we used in Lemma \ref{lem:B_delta}, Appendix \ref{a.convolution}.
+However, it is not difficult to adapt its proof to see that $B_{\epsilon^{1/4}}$ is bounded on $H^k_\ga(m)$ as well.
+We are now ready to prove:

 \begin{lemma} Let $k = 2$ and let $(z^0, \om^0)\in \Bcal^k_{\beta, \mu}(m)$ be the initial data to the system of equations \eqref{eqs:sys} as in Theorem \ref{thm:T.main}.
 Let furthermore $(z^\epsilon, \om^\epsilon)$ be the solution of the $(\epsilon)$-system \eqref{eqs:sys-e} with $k=4$ and mollified initial data $(z^{0,\epsilon}, \om^{0,\epsilon})$, which written out read